MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-Monitor the performance of [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] with performance dashboard in Azure Portalin the Azure portal.
+Monitor [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] with performance dashboard in the Azure portal.
 Performance metrics are automatically collected from DMV datasets on eligible instances of [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] and sent to the Azure telemetry pipeline for near real-time processing.

 [!INCLUDE [azure-arc-sql-preview](includes/azure-arc-sql-preview.md)]